Congressional District # 06

 Manufactured gas plants (MGPs) were industrial facilities that produced gas from coal, oil, and other feedstocks.
 MGPs started operating in the U.S. in the early 1800s, typically in urban areas where gas was needed for lighting, cooking, and heating.
 The Oshkosh gas plant operated from 1869 to 1946.
 Two gas production methods were used at the MGP facilities: coal carbonization and carbureted water gas.
 Both processes produced waste and by-products such as tars, purifier waste, oils, sludges, and acidic waste.
 Disposal of these wastes and spills and leaks often resulted in contaminated soil and groundwater.
 MGPs were often located near waterbodies and sediment contamination is common.

-Wisconsin Public Service Corporation (WPSC), an operating utility company, is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Oshkosh site.
-WPSC is addressing six former MGP sites under the Superfund Alternative site approach.
+Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin including the Oshkosh site.
+WPSC is addressing six former MGP sites under EPA's Superfund Alternative site program.

 The WPSC Oshkosh former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.